 Types of Investments for Baby

 No matter what type of account you're looking at opening for your child, you'll still need to decide on investments for them.
-Given that this will be extremely long term investments – they won't even touch the money for 10-15 years at minimum, you'll typically want to invest in broad market index funds.
+Given that these will be extremely long-term investments — they won't even touch the money for 10 to 15 years at minimum — you'll typically want to invest in broad market index funds.

 Good choices include the S&P 500, such as SPY, or even dividend-paying stocks like DVY.